PUBNAVETRA · A Purple Wins Instrument

 Human Capital Investment Governance

-People decisions carry the largest share of execution risk in most organisations, and the smallest share of board-visible measurement.
-NAVETRA prices human capital investment as exposure — in dollars against operating profit, reported quarterly.
+People decisions carry the largest share of execution risk in most organisations, and the smallest share of governed measurement.
+NAVETRA sizes human capital investment as exposure — in economic terms against operating profit, reported quarterly.
 The question changes from “is this worth it?” to “what is it worth against our exposure?”

 Part VIII · What we don’t claim